jcapellman/MLIDS/README.md

 ## Components
 As anyone who has followed my work over the last two decades - I like to use the right tools for the job.
 O
 * Packet Capture Driver (NPCAP NDIS Filter Driver - https://nmap.org/npcap/)
-* Packet Capture Application (.NET 7)
+* Packet Capture Application (.NET 8)
 * Model Trainer Application (Python)
+* Model Harness Application (Rust)

 ## Releases
-Using GitHub Actions, all artifacts will be built and packaged individually.
-In addition SonarQube Analysis is being performed for Unit Test coverage, vulnerabilities, bugs and enterprise readiness.
+All artifacts will be built and packaged individually using GitHub Actions.
+In addition, SonarQube Analysis is being performed for Unit Test coverage, vulnerabilities, bugs, and enterprise readiness.

 ## Requirements
 * Windows 7 SP1+ (.NET 7's oldest supported OS)